 The Premier League — also know as Premiership — is a professional association football league.
 It’s England’s top football championship and is contested by 20 clubs — including those from Wales that compete in the English soccer league system.

-Its origins go back to 1888 when it was founded as Football League.
+Its origins go back to 1888 when it was founded as the Football League.
 On February 20, 1992 it was reformed as the FA Premier League per decision of the First Division clubs to take advantage of a millionaire TV broadcasting deal.
 The English Premier League is the most-watched sports competition in the world with a potential television audience of 4.7 billion people.

 English Premier League Pros